robfatland/epipelargosy/README.md

 Now that you have completed the creation, configuration, and setup steps, you can begin adding your use case content to the JupyterBook.

 * `book/intro.md` is where you can write content for your Jupyter Book's home page
-* `book/chapters/` is where you will upload markdown or Jupyter Notebook files (this template contains placeholder Jupyter Notebook files with suggested sections)
+* `book/chapters/` is where you will upload markdown or Jupyter Notebook files
+    * This template contains placeholder Jupyter Notebook files as a recommended way to organize your content.
+You can edit these files to add your content, or remove and replace with your own files.
+Be sure to update the table of contents file (`/book/_toc.yml` to reflect any changes you make to the Jupyter Book content.

 We recommend that you refer to the JupyterBook documentation on the following topics to help your organize your content:
 * [Structure](https://jupyterbook.org/en/stable/structure/toc.html) and [Configure](https://jupyterbook.org/en/stable/structure/configure.html) the table of contents, `book/_toc.yml`